How to Become a Licensed Professional Counselor in Indiana

 The amount of minimum supervision hours you must provide is 100 hours that is face to face; this will be when you are doing the course of your internship and practicum experience.

-What are the Supervised Experience Requirements for Becoming a Counselor in Indiana?
+What Are the Supervised Experience Requirements to Become a Counselor in Indiana?

 There are certain supervisors that are acceptable when it comes to supervising practice.
 These include: